-"Public Threat Category 1" violations occur when an animal is off leash and, without provocation, engages in threatening and menacing behaviors including charging at and snapping at humans or animals.
+"Public Threat Category 1" violations occur when an animal without provocation engages in threatening and menacing behaviors including growling, charging at, and snapping at humans or animals.

 "Public Threat Category 2"

 "Public Threat Category 2" violations occur when an animal without provocation (i) inflicts injury on a human on private or public property; (ii) kills, "bites", or attacks an animal.